Saeedo1998/Beep-Generator/README.md

 # Beep Generator
-Just a simple C# console app that generates beeps based on a set of predefined programs
+Simple C# console app that generates beeps based on a set of predefined programs